hungao/kendo-docs/api/javascript/ui/grid.md

 ### resizable `Boolean` *(default:false)*

-If set to `true` the user could resize the columns by dragging the edges of their header cells.
-By default resizing is disabled.
+If set to `true`, users can resize columns by dragging the edges (resize handles) of their header cells.
+As of Kendo UI Q1 2015, users can also auto-fit a column by double-clicking its resize handle.
+In this case the column will assume the smallest possible width, which allows the column content to fit without wrapping.

+By default, column resizing is disabled.

 #### Example - enable column resizing